LiskHQ/lisk-docs/docs/docs-user/staking/staking.md

 Lisk staking is rewarding LSK token holders based on their commitment duration with [staking rewards](#staking-rewards) and [voting power](docs-user/governance/overview.mdx#voting-power) in the on-chain governance of Lisk.

+## Locking positions

+Every time you stake a certain amount of LSK for a specific timeframe, this will create a new **locking position**.

+Locking positions are represented as **NFTs** using the ERC-721 standard, similar to Uniswap v3 liquidity positions.
+This enhances composability into DeFi and potential future uses.

 ## Staking rewards

 Staking rewards incentivize users to participate in governance, making the decision making more decentralized and community-driven.